mercedes-benz/sechub/deprecated-sechub-adapter-netsparker/README.md

 <!-- SPDX-License-Identifier: MIT --->
 About this project
 ==================
+ATTENTION: The netsparker product support is deprecated and will be removed in future!

 This an adapter project to access product NETSPARKER.
 It has no dependency to any sechub part and can be used as a single command line program too (for test purpose).